jetzordaz/operation-rescue-mission/TeamREADME.md

-# 🛩️ Operation Rescue Bravo
+# 🛩️ Operation Rescue Mission

 **Operation Rescue Bravo** is a 3D jet combat and rescue mission game built using the **Lesson 14 OpenGL framework** in Code::Blocks.